Codex

 # scripts/remediate.sh

-# so the agent can read, edit, run commands, and use the network inside
+# --sandbox workspace-write so the agent can read, edit, and run

 # https://developers.openai.com/codex/noninteractive